DenverArancillo/mayaTakeHomeExam/README.md

 How to install:
 1. In the terminal cd to the repository and enter command `npm install` to install dependencies
-2. Enter `npm run` test to execute API test
+2. Enter `npm run test` test to execute API test